Nonparametric Treatment Effect Identification in School Choice: Identification of atomic treatment effects

 Let $v \in \br{A, B, C} \times \br{\rone, \rtwo, \rthree,\rfour, \rfive}$ denote a student type, according to preferences and coarsened test scores.
-Let $\psi(v)$ denote the corresponding the local propensity score collected in the above table.
+Let $\psi(v)$ denote the corresponding local propensity score collected in the above table.
 Consider the population regression\footnote{If $\psi(V)$ is exactly equal to $\E[D \mid V]$, then this regression is equivalent to the more familiar control-for-propensity-score regression \citep{angrist1998estimating} by Frisch--Waugh.
-This latter specification conforms with the specification used for intent-to-treat effects in \citet{abdulkadiroglu2017impact} (i.e., the reduced form in their IV specification).} such that We compute in \cref{asub:prop_score_app} that
+This latter specification conforms with the specification used for intent-to-treat effects in \citet{abdulkadiroglu2017impact} (i.e., the reduced form in their IV specification).} We compute in \cref{asub:prop_score_app} that

-where $\text{Bias}(h) \to 0$ as $h \to 0$.\footnote{We note that because of the regression specification \eqref{eq:ols_spec}, the estimand weighs according to $(1-\psi (v))\psi(v)$.
+where $\text{Bias}(h) \to 0$ as $h \to 0$.\footnote{We note that because of the regression specification (\cref{eq:ols_spec}), the estimand weighs according to $(1-\psi (v))\psi(v)$.
 As a result, this aggregation does not weigh each student equally, but nevertheless the conclusion of \cref{cor:agg} continues to hold for such weighting schemes.}

 \Cref{eq:bias_prop_score} shows that the implicit aggregation recovers weighted averages of treatment effects (over preference-test score region cells) up to a bias that vanishes as $h \to 0$.
 However, the weights on regions $\rtwo$ and $\rfour$ also vanish as $h \to 0$, since the corresponding $\P(v) \to 0$.
-Translated to estimation, the observation here implies that the asymptotic unbiasedness of propensity-score estimators requires $h = h_N \to 0$ at appropriate rates, yet the part of the estimator driven by variation from regression discontinuity becomes asymptotically negligible as $h \to 0$, so long as there is variation driven by lotteries.
+Translated to estimation, this implies that the asymptotic unbiasedness of propensity-score estimators requires $h = h_N \to 0$ at appropriate rates, yet the part of the estimator driven by variation from regression discontinuity then becomes asymptotically negligible, as long as there is lottery-driven variation.